-The Pixel phones mark Google's attempt to set a standard for Android phones – and last year's Pixel 2 XL largely lived up to that lofty goal.
+The Pixel phones mark Google's attempt to set a standard for Android phones, and they're getting better and better.
 Now, can Google do the same for Wear OS smartwatches?

 That's reportedly the plan, as rumours and reports are circling around a so-called Google Pixel Watch.
 Google has helped push some Wear OS (ex-Android Wear) watches over the last few years, but none were actually made in-house.
 The Pixel Watch could change that.

 Will it be the kick in the pants needed to jumpstart the stagnant Android watch market?
 Here's hoping!
 Read on for a look at everything we've heard about it so far.

 When will the Google Pixel Watch be out?